cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/namespace.rst

    * - ``description``
      - Display description of the namespace
    * - ``config``
-     - Configuration properties, with a JSON map of name-value pairs.
-Currently, the only supported configuration property is ``scheduler.queue.name``:
+     - Configuration properties, with a JSON map of key-value pairs.
-       :ref:`Scheduler queue <resource-guarantees>` for CDAP programs and *Explore Queries* in the namespace.

 .. rubric:: HTTP Responses
 .. list-table::
    :widths: 20 80